kubernetes-retired/multi-tenancy/incubator/hnc/README.md

 ## Development/code

-Most of the interesting code is in `/controllers`, with a bit in `/pkg` as well.
-There are four controllers, all of which are mutually exclusive except the Object controller:
+The directory structure is fairly standard for a Kubebuilder v1 controller (the HNC actually uses Kubebuilder v2, but the default directory structure was too limiting).
+The most interesting directories are probably:

+* `/api`: the API definition.
+* `/cmd`: top-level executables.
+Currently the manager and the kubectl plugin.
+* `/pkg/controllers`: the reconcilers and their tests
+* `/pkg/validators`: validating admission controllers
+* `/pkg/forest`: the in-memory data structure, shared between the controllers and validators.

+Within the `controllers` directory, there are two controller:

-* **Hierarchy controller:** manages the hierarchy via the `Hierarchy` singleton.
+* **Hierarchy controller:** manages the hierarchy via the `Hierarchy` singleton as well as the namespace in which it lives.
-* **Namespace controller:** Creates the hierarchy singleton when applicable.
 * **Object controller:** Propagates (copies and deletes) the relevant objects from parents to children.
-Instantiated once for every supported object GVK (group/version/kind) - currently, `Role`, `RoleBinding`, `Secret` and `ConfigMap`.
+Instantiated once for every supported object GVK (group/version/kind) - currently, `Role`, `RoleBinding` and `Secret`.

-In addition, the in-memory version of the hierarchy forest is located in `pkg/forest`.

 ## Open issues